teddywing/Evernote-Rails-Example/README.md

 ## Running
-Start the server as usual with `rails server`.
+Start the server with

+	$ make run

 The index page at `http://localhost:3000` will display a link that can be used to authenticate with Evernote.
 At the moment, going through the OAuth process just writes the resulting auth hash to the server log.

 The hard-coded access token and NoteStore URL in `NotesController` can be filled in with appropriate values to access an authorized user's notes.
 Those notes can